ludiazv/octocitrico/README.md

 Refer to OctoPi [documentation](https://community.octoprint.org/knowledge-explorer?topic=21149) and online tutorials on how to tune your camera.
 You can edit camera options using ```scripts/citrico-config``` helper tool.

-Form version 21.02 experimental support for HLS streaming is included for testing. (included in octopi 0.18)
+From version 21.02 experimental support for HLS streaming is included for testing. (included in octopi 0.18)

 > **Caveat:**
 > By default webcam streaming service is disabled, you need to enable it before is available for octoprint.